swynes/Measuring-what-works/Household_Energy_Calculations.md

     ## [1] -373.6687

-The feedback treatment decreased consumption by 0.79KWh/day (not significant) or 131.2kgCO2e/year with a range of 38.6-219.7kgCO2e per year The cost treatment increased consumption by 0.45KWh/day (not significant) or 74.7kgCO2e with a range of 22.0-125.2kgCO2e per year The norm treatment decreased consumption by 2.25KWh/day (p&lt;0.05) or 373.7kgCO2e/year with a range of 110.0-625.8kgCO2e
+The feedback treatment decreased consumption by 0.79KWh/day (not significant) or 131.2kgCO2e/year with a range of 38.6-219.7kgCO2e per year The cost treatment INCREASED consumption by 0.45KWh/day (not significant) or 74.7kgCO2e with a range of 22.0-125.2kgCO2e per year The norm treatment decreased consumption by 2.25KWh/day (p&lt;0.05) or 373.7kgCO2e/year with a range of 110.0-625.8kgCO2e

-SCHULTZ ET AL. 2007
+\*\*SCHULTZ ET AL. 2007

 Peer comparison feedback is compared to peer comparison feedback with a normative injunctive message (smiley face).
 There is no proper control group with no intervention.
 All groups received tips on how to conserve energy and feedback.
 Additionally, the authors do not report significance between the two treatments, but between the baseline and the treatment period.
 This is problematic for our purposes as they do not account for changes in weather during the two periods.
 We make use of the difference between the full treatment and the partial treatment (as if partial treatment was a control) which is the most conservative method and will result in underestimations of the effect, but allows for control of the weather.
 Because the longer term change in usage was "calculated by subtracting the meter reading taken the day of the second message from the final meter reading" instead of using the original baseline, we rely only on the short term change.